 This data is not seasonally adjusted.

-Based on a monthly survey of South Dakota establishments, preliminary estimates show the nonfarm wage and salaried worker level is 423,700 for October, decreasing by 2,800 (0.7 percent) compared to the final September estimate of 426,500.
+Based on a monthly survey of South Dakota establishments, preliminary estimates show total nonfarm wage and salaried workers increased by 3,300 (or 0.8 percent) from June 2013 to June 2014.

 Find nonfarm worker data for areas within South Dakota.